Biosite Systems Limited is committed to protecting and respecting your privacy.

 – to ask for the information we hold about you to be rectified if it is inaccurate or incomplete;

-– to ask for data to be erased provided that the personal data is no longer necessary for the purposes for which it was collected, you withdraw consent (if the legal basis for processing is consent), you exercise your right to object, set out below, and there are no overriding legitimate ground for processing, the data is unlawfully processed or the data needs to be erased to comply with a legal obligation;
+– to ask for data to be erased, provided that the personal data is no longer necessary for the purposes for which it was collected; you withdraw consent (if the legal basis for processing is consent); you exercise your right to object, set out below, and there are no overriding legitimate grounds for processing; the data is unlawfully processed or the data needs to be erased to comply with a legal obligation;

 – to ask for the processing of that information to be restricted if the accuracy of that data is contested, the processing is unlawful, the personal data is no longer necessary for the purposes for which it was collected or you exercise your right to object (pending verification of whether there are legitimate grounds for processing); and

 – to ask for data portability if the processing is carried out by automated means and the legal basis for processing is consent or contract.

 Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data that is inaccurate, please let us know by writing to us at email@example.com.
 If you are not satisfied with the processing of your data, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO), which is the supervisory authority for data protection in the UK.
 We request that you first bring any complaint to our attention before contacting the ICO so that we may take appropriate action to resolve the issue.